 Marshall Scholarships are available for US students to study at the Academy.
 Separate applications must be forwarded to both the Marshall administration and to the Academy.
 If the Marshall administration selects you as a potential recipient of scholarship support, that offer will be held until your Academy entrance audition process has been completed.

 VA Benefits for US forces veterans: The Academy is registered with the US Department of Veterans Affairs, so if you are a veteran you can get financial support towards your tuition and maintenance costs for studying with us.
-Further information, including how to apply for this funding, is on this webpage:
+Further information, including how to apply for this funding.

 Also Federal and Private loans are available, see our Loans page.